-An RSL/Booker Prize Foundation Masterclass with Penelope Lively who gave a class on writing what you remember.
+Penelope Lively gave a class on writing what you remember at Somerset House.

 - A memoir is concerned with memory.
 Think about how memory works?
 Is it linear, chronological?
 Or not?
 Let your memoir writing reflect the workings of memory itself.

 - Does the accuracy of memory matter above all?
 Or is the significance that you have a form of it – whether or not it would stand up in a court of law.

 - We all embellish memory, do a bit of reconstruction.
 The best memoir writing can read like fiction, even if it is not that.
 Look at the story element – foster that.

 - Try polishing a memory.
 Place it in context; what else do you know about that time, or place, or person?

 |Giving Up The Ghost